Virtual-Finland-Development/monitoring/README.md

 # health-checks

 Route53 health checks for Virtual Finland applications.

+The deployment creates a health check for each configured service.
+The health checks can be then used to monitor and report the health metrics of the services in the [AWS Route53 console](https://us-east-1.console.aws.amazon.com/route53/healthchecks/home#/).